 If you are not a user, chances are pretty good that you know someone who is.
 Love them, don’t avoid them, please grab them and hug them.
 They don’t need your judgement, your avoidance, your gossip.
 They need love, they need understanding, they need to talk, to truly be listened to.
 Be one of the ones who reaches out arms of love.
 This is exactly what we hope to do and ask you to walk along side of us on this terrible journey to love those struggling with addiction.”

-Quickly learning there is so much pain bubbling just under the surface in many of our community members, I decided to put Joseph’s cause of death in his obituary.
-People needed to know the real reason why we are losing these young beautiful lives can help us make progress.
+Acknowledging the toll addiction is taking on our communities and facing the reasons why we are losing these young beautiful lives can help us make progress.
 Substance Use and Mental Health issues are so prevalent, yet often hidden because of shame, stigma and lack of resources.

 In order to find solutions, we have to face it, look at it, talk about it, and work toward finding help and hope.
 No solutions come from silence.